microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br> - The struct must look like in the image below:
 <br><img src="images/program_error.png">
-<br> * Note: This is a temporary fix and it will be solved in future versions
+<br> * Note: This is a temporary fix and it will be solved in future versions.

 ### Scenario 2: The motor does nothing when the MPPB button is pressed

 <br> To fix this issue check the following steps:</br>
 <br> - Make sure the MPPB is connected to the power supply and the board is powered as mentioned in [Hardware Setup](#hardware-setup).
-If the MPPB board is powered, the LED for 3v3, 5V, and 12V are on.
+If the MPPB board is powered, the LEDs for 3v3, 5V, and 12V are on.
 <br> - Make sure the power supply voltage is at least double the value of `MC_STARTUP_VOLTAGE` and no less than 5V if the MPPB board is used, otherwise the start-up process fails and the motor will not start spinning
 <br> - Make sure the CNANO board is connected to the PC and is programmed with the `mc_demo.X` project
 <br> - Make sure that if multiple projects are open at the same time in MPLAB X IDE, the `mc_demo.X` project is set as main project, as specified in step three from [Software Setup](#software-setup).
 Otherwise there is a risk to program the CNANO board with the wrong project.

-### Scenario 3: The motor starts spinning with vibrations and stops, then red LED blinks five times
+### Scenario 3: The motor starts spinning with vibrations and stops, then the red LED blinks five times

 <br> To fix this issue check the following steps:</br>
-<br> - Disable `MC_SYNCHRONIZED` and `MC_SPEED_REGULATOR_EN`, and the motor will stay forever in forced commutation mode and remove any load from the motor if it is present
+<br> - Disable `MC_SYNCHRONIZED` and `MC_SPEED_REGULATOR_EN`, and the motor will stay forever in Forced Commutation mode and remove any load from the motor if it is present
 <br> - Make sure the `MC_MIN_SPEED` parameter is at least 10-15% of the nominal speed of the motor mentioned in the data sheet and reprogram the CNANO board
-<br> - If the motor is not spinning without vibrations, try to increase `MC_MIN_SPEED` to 15% of the nominal speed
+<br> - If the motor is not spinning without vibrations, try to increase the `MC_MIN_SPEED` to 15% of the nominal speed
-<br> - If the motor is still not spinning accordingly, increase `MC_STARTUP_VOLTAGE` parameter with increments of one volt per trial
+<br> - If the motor is still not spinning accordingly, increase the `MC_STARTUP_VOLTAGE` parameter with increments of one volt per trial
 <br> - Tweak `MC_STARTUP_VOLTAGE` and `MC_MIN_SPEED` until the ramp-up spins the motor without vibrations
-<br> - Connect the load back if it was removed for this troubleshoot and spin again the motor.
-If it spins without vibrations, than the `MC_SYNCHRONIZED` and `MC_SPEED_REGULATOR_EN` can be enabled again.
-If not, then try to increase the `MC_STARTUP_VOLTAGE` parameter a bit more and try again
+<br> - Connect the load back, if it was removed for this troubleshoot, and spin the motor again.
+If it spins without vibrations, then the `MC_SYNCHRONIZED` and `MC_SPEED_REGULATOR_EN` can be enabled again.
+If not, try to increase the `MC_STARTUP_VOLTAGE` parameter a bit more and try again.
 <br> - `MC_RAMP_UP_DURATION`, given in milliseconds, can also be increased, to avoid an abrupt ramp-up

-### Scenario 4: The motor starts, spins a few times, then stops or run eratically
+### Scenario 4: The motor starts, spins a few times, then stops or runs erratically

 <br> To fix this issue check the following steps:</br>
 <br> - Set the initial value for `MOTOR_PHASE_ADVANCE` to zero and program the CNANO board again
-<br> - If the motor is not spinning try to gradually increase the `MOTOR_PHASE_ADVANCE` with 5 electrical degrees starting from zero and reprogram the CNANO board until the motor starts spinning
+<br> - If the motor is not spinning, try to gradually increase the `MOTOR_PHASE_ADVANCE` with five electrical degrees starting from zero and reprogram the CNANO board until the motor starts spinning
-<br> - For some motors the `MOTOR_PHASE_ADVANCE` can be below zero if increasing the phase advance is not solving the issue, then gradually decrease the `MOTOR_PHASE_ADVANCE` with five electrical degrees starting from zero until the motor starts spininng, but this is not very common
+<br> - For some motors, the `MOTOR_PHASE_ADVANCE` can be below zero.
+If increasing the phase advance is not solving the issue, then gradually decrease the `MOTOR_PHASE_ADVANCE` with five electrical degrees starting from zero until the motor starts spininng, but this is not very common.

 ### Scenario 5: The motor is spinning, but it consumes a lot of current

-<br> This issue is also fixed by tunning the `MOTOR_PHASE_ADVANCE` parameter until the power consumption is minimum. `MOTOR_PHASE_ADVANCE` must be increased and decreased by 1 electrical degree and the current consumption must be observed.
+<br> This issue is also fixed by tunning the `MOTOR_PHASE_ADVANCE` parameter until the power consumption is minimum. `MOTOR_PHASE_ADVANCE` must be increased and decreased by one electrical degree and the current consumption must be observed.
 If the current consumption is getting smaller when `MOTOR_PHASE_ADVANCE` is increased, continue to increase it until an optimal consumption in achieved.
 The procedure is the same if the current consumption is getting smaller for decreasing the `MOTOR_PHASE_ADVANCE`.</br>

 ### Scenario 6: Motor starts, then unexpectedly starts shaking, vibrating, then stops